 Employee Search Results

 Dr. Collins teaches undergraduate courses in instrumental and general music methods as well as her online graduate music courses in action research and learning styles.
 She is director of the Campus-Community Band, a collaborative, inquiry based instrumental ensemble.
-Currently, she also serves as the Crane music education liaison for early field experience at St. Mary's School in Canton as well as the director of the Center for Creative Instruction at SUNY, Potsdam.
+She has served as the Crane music education liaison for early field experience at St. Mary's School in Canton, as well as the coordinator of the Center for Creative Instruction at SUNY Potsdam.
 Dr. Collins earned her Ph.D. in music from The Ohio State University (2007), the Master in the Art of Teaching (2002) from Marygrove College, and her Bachelor of Music Education (1978) from Indiana University.

 With 25 years teaching experience in the Diocese of Columbus (Ohio), she has taught instrumental and general music in grades K-12, designed and coordinated the Diocesan-wide music events, supervised instrumental music teachers, and earned the Romana Hemmelgarn Outstanding Teacher of the Year Award (1995).
 She has published articles and/or presented clinics for the Ohio Music Educators Association, New York State School Music Association, National Association for Music Education (NAfME), and the National Catholic Band Association.
 Her book, Messengers of Music: The Legacy of Julia E. Crane, Information Age Publishing (2011), shares the inspirational stories of graduates of the Crane School of Music paired with the innovative philosophy of the school's founder.
 Dr. Collins is a member of Pi Kappa Lambda, Phi Kappa Phi, NAfME, and serves as executive secretary for The National Catholic Band Association.